CarmenSaldana/EvolutionCompositonalHierarchicalStructureLab/README.md

 # The evolution of compositional hierarchical structure in the lab: experimental data sets

-This text file explains the supporting data file containing the languages that evolved in the iterated learning experiments 1 and 2 in the submitted manuscript 'Compositional hierarchical structure evolves through cultural transmission: an experimental study’.
+This text file explains the supporting data files containing the languages that evolved in the iterated learning experiments 1 and 2 in the submitted manuscript 'Compositional hierarchical structure evolves through cultural transmission: an experimental study’.
 You can find the code used to run the experiment in _Experiments.zip_[`Python 2.7`, `PsychoPy v1.82.01`]

-`SKTS2018_languages` contains 8 spreadsheets, divided in groups of 4.
-Each group belongs to one experiment, and each sheet to the data of an experimental transmission chain.
-Sheets that belong to Experiment 1 are named `Exp1` and marked red; those that belong to Experiment 2, are named `Exp2` and marked blue.
+`SKTS2018_languages` contains 8 spreadsheets.
+Each spreadsheet belongs to a transmission chain.
+Sheets that belong to Experiment 1 are named `Exp1` and  those that belong to Experiment 2, are named `Exp2`.
 Descriptions of the column headings for each sheet are as follows:

 - `Meaning` : the meaning the descriptions refer to.
 (PFV stands for perfective or terminated aspect; its absence, indicate imperfective or ongoing aspect.)